Busin731/goChord-viewer/README.md

 ## Usage

-`ChordSheetJS` is on npm, to install run:
+`GoChord Viewer` is on npm, to install run:

 ```sh
 $ npm i gochord-viewer